Enrolment and Records

 - The grade point average is calculated as the sum of the products of course weights and earned grade points, divided by the sum of the course weights, and rounded up to the next higher second decimal place.

 - The following course performance designations are not included in calculating the grade point average: AEG, AUD, CHG, CRT, EXN, INC, INP, GNR, NSC and PSD.

 - The designation F-S is included in the grade point average at zero grade points (like an F grade) as an interim failure until a final grade is assigned.

 - The designation FNA is included in the grade point average at zero grade points and counts as a failure when academic standings are assigned.

-- The grade earned for a repeated course is substituted for the previous grade in calculating subsequent grade point averages even if the later grade is lower, however both attempts will be recorded on the transcript.
+- The grade earned for a repeated course is used to replace the previous grade in calculating subsequent grade point averages even if the later grade is lower, however both attempts will be recorded on the transcript.
 If at least one of the course attempts results in a passing grade, the course will count towards graduation requirements irrespective of the sequence of grades earned.
 No courses can be repeated more than twice.

 - An initial grade point average and academic standing are not calculated until the student has received three or more course grades.

-- The cumulative grade point average is calculated at the end of each academic term for which additional course grades have been recorded on the student's transcript, and is calculated on all of the student's formal Ryerson course grades in the program in which the student is registered.
+- The cumulative grade point average is calculated at the end of each academic term for which additional course grades have been recorded on the student's academic record.
+It is calculated using Ryerson course grades in the program in which the student is registered.

 A GPA adjustment may occur under one of the following conditions: